StratusNetwork/issues/README.md

 # Stratus Network Issue Tracker

 This is the place to report any issues you find on our servers.
 POTENTIALLY HARMFUL ISSUES SHOULD **NOT** BE POSTED HERE.
-CONTACT STRATUS ADMINISTRATORS PRIVATLEY
+CONTACT STRATUS ADMINISTRATORS PRIVATELY

 ### Contributing
 1. Create an **[Issue](https://github.com/StratusNetwork/Issues/issues)**